Class 5 Group

-- Parallel - Routes a call to all members of the group, simultaneously.
+Parallel Rings a call to all members of the group simultaneously.
 The members' extensions ring for the length of time you specify.
 You can assign unique timeout timers for individual members.
+Note: this rings all members, even if they are already on a call.

 If you want to use audio files for the group, they will need to be uploaded to the system first.